Convergence of fixed-point continuation algorithms for matrix rank minimization: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present numerical results for the algorithms discussed above and provide comparisons with the SDP solver SDPT3 \cite{Toh-Todd-Tutuncu-SDPT3}.
 We use IHTr, IHTMSr, FPCAr to denote algorithms in which the rank $r$ is specified, and IHT, IHTMS, FPCA to denote those in which $r$ is determined by the heuristics described in Section \ref{sec:practical-issues}.
-We tested all of the algorithms IHT, IHTMS, FPCA and IHTr, IHTMSr, FPCAr on both randomly created and realistic matrix rank minimization problems \eqref{MRM-affine-rank}.
+We tested these six algorithms on both randomly created and realistic matrix rank minimization problems \eqref{MRM-affine-rank}.
 IHTr, IHT, IHTMSr and IHTMS were terminated when \eqref{stop:fpca} holds.
 FPCAr and FPCA were terminated when both \eqref{stop:fpca} holds and $\mu_{k}=\bar\mu$.
 All numerical experiments were run in MATLAB 7.3.0 on a Dell Precision 670 workstation with an Intel xeon(TM) 3.4GHZ CPU and 6GB of RAM.
 All CPU times reported in this section are in seconds.